Android Assets for Various Screen densities

 If you look at the Android Developer Iconography Page, it suggests that you should create your launcher icon in 864x864 pixels.
 This gives you an image that can be evenly divided to the various sizes.

-This means that when you design artwork for your apps, you should either use vector based assets that can be exported in any resolution, or create original graphics to be 18 times larger than the MDPI pixel size (864/18 = 48).
+This means that when you design artwork for apps, you should use vector based assets that can be exported in any resolution, or create original graphics to be 18 times larger than the MDPI pixel size (864/18 = 48).
 This gives you an image that can be evenly divided for all available screen densities.